umccr/infrastructure/README.md

 Inspiration taken from:
 - https://programmaticponderings.com/2017/03/06/baking-aws-ami-with-new-docker-ce-using-packer/

-Packer requires sufficient AWS credentials which can be obtained assuming the `ops-admin` role:
+To build AWS AMIs Packer requires sufficient AWS credentials which can be obtained assuming the `ops-admin` role:
 `assume-role dev ops-admin`

 ```
 packer build <ami.json>
 ```
-**NOTE**: Packer can also be run using a docker container (see above).
+**NOTE**: Packer can also be run using a docker container (see the [README](docker/packer/README.md)).

+### pcgr-ami
+**NOTE**: this is a GIT submodule and therefore may be out of sync with [umccr/pcgr-ami](https://github.com/umccr/pcgr-ami)

+See the README in packer/pcgr-ami

 ### pcgr-ami
 **NOTE**: this is a GIT submodule